GeoHutch/hknweb/README.md

 $ echo "export PATH="$PATH:$HOME/.local/bin" >> .bashrc
 ```

-Django will also require a working copy of MySQL (or MariaDB).
+Django will also require a working copy of MySQL/MariaDB to run in staging or production.
+[SQLite3](https://sqlite.org/index.html) is the default for devel.

 ## Development